-The education systems are about learning as much information, “knowledge” as possible and utilizing that information.
+Education systems are about learning as much information (“knowledge”) as possible and utilizing that information.

-Spirituality on the other hand is less about taking in more information, learning about who/what you are in the absolute sense.
+Spirituality, on the other hand, is less about taking in more information, and more about learning about who/what you are in the absolute sense.

-Albert Einstein knew that real learning, is about understanding your emotions, your level of thinking and most importantly about bringing a higher consciousness into your being.
+Albert Einstein knew that real learning is about understanding your emotions, your level of thinking, and, most importantly, about bringing expanded awareness into your being.

 “Blind belief in authority is the greatest enemy of truth.” ― Albert Einstein

-The key term ‘blind’ closely relates to the sheer lack of awareness and unless someone is there to guide us to the path of inner awareness the truth will continue to be hide.
+The key term ‘blind’ closely relates to the sheer lack of awareness, and unless someone is there to guide us to the path of inner awareness, the truth will continue to be hidden.

-The lesson in all of this, was that Albert Einstein is considered one of if not the most intelligent human being who has ever lived relative to his ERA.
+The lesson, in all of this, is that Albert Einstein is considered one of the most intelligent human beings who has ever lived, relative to his ERA.

-He’s certainly the most popular icon in science and there is a great deal why.
+He’s certainly the most popular icon in science and there are many reasons why.

-He wasn’t focus just on this physical dimension; on what we see as physical matter.
+He wasn’t focused just on this physical dimension—on what we see as physical matter.

 He brought the spiritual dimension and combined it with his scientific research and brought it to a level nobody had seen before.

-The key for you moving forward, is no matter what YOU DO, bring the spiritual dimension to it.
+The key for you to move forward is no matter what YOU DO, is to bring the spiritual dimension to it.

-As in, bring feeling aware presence into what you, and you will add a dimension to your doing, a higher conscious dimension and thus push humanity to the next phase.
+Bring conscious presence into what you are doing, and you will add a dimension to your doing, a higher conscious dimension, and, thus, push humanity to greater depths of peace.